 My research investigates the role of the gut microbiota and microbial metabolites derived from dietary components on the health and function of the intestinal epithelium.

 In one project we study the role of gut microbiota in the degradation of masked mycotoxins and the detoxification of mycotoxins.
 This activity of microbiota is important as it releases additional bound mycotoxins into the large intestine.
-Furthermore we assess human exposure to mycotoxins using urinary mycotoxin excretion as biomarker in humans.
+Furthermore we assess human exposure to mycotoxins to estimate the level of potential risk for consumers.
+For this work we use urinary mycotoxin excretion as biomarker in humans and also analyse cereal foods and raw materials for potential contamination.

 Another project assesses the effect of diet composition on microbial metabolites derived from carbohydrate and protein metabolism (e.g. butyrate, ammonia, nitrosamines) and their effects on the intestine.
 In human intervention studies our volunteers consume diets with different levels of carbohydrate, protein and meat and we measure microbial metabolites in human faecal samples.